Loading

 Population

-In the 2011 census the municipality of Klis had a total population of 4,801, consisting of the following settlements:
+In the 2011 census, the municipality of Klis had a total population of 4,801, consisting of the following settlements:

 Geography

 The Klis mountain pass separates the mountains Mosor and Kozjak at an altitude of 360m.
-It has had a major strategic value throughout history because any inland force passing through Klis would have been able to easily reach the entire region of Split and Kaštela.
+It has had major strategic value throughout history because any inland force passing through Klis would have been able to easily reach the entire region of Split and Kaštela.

-Due to its geographical position Klis is also susceptible to a rather strong bura wind.
+Due to its geographical position, Klis is also susceptible to a rather strong bura wind.

 History

-During the Ottoman wars in Europe an already existing Roman fortress on a nearby hill was expanded into Klis Fortress.
+During the Ottoman wars in Europe, an already existing Roman fortress on a nearby hill was expanded into Klis Fortress.
 It was the centre of a sanjak within the Province of Bosnia during Ottoman rule.
 Klis was also ruled by the Kingdom of Bosnia, the Venetian Republic, and Austria-Hungary.

 In Klis area was first mentioned name of "Uskoks"